 To the untrained eye it seems pretty straightforward and easy – you feed them, you bathe them, you pick them up when they cry – but it’s more than that.
 It’s perpetual motion with a generous layer of guilt and self-doubt spread on top, and that takes its toll.

-Feeling like you also need to keep on top of scrapbooking, weight loss, up-cycled onesies, handprints, crock pot meals, car seat recalls, sleeping patterns, poo consistency, pro-biotic supplements, swimming lessons, electromagnetic fields in your home and television exposure, is like trying to knit on a rollercoaster – it’s fucking hard.
+Feeling like you also need to keep on top of baby journals, weight loss, up-cycled onesies, handprints, instant pot meals, car seat recalls, sleeping patterns, poo consistency, pro-biotic supplements, electromagnetic fields in your home and screen-time exposure, is like trying to knit on a rollercoaster – it’s fucking hard.

 We live in a time when we can google everything, share ideas, and expose our children to amazing opportunities, but anyone that implies that they have it figured out is either drunk or lying (or both) so don’t be too hard on yourself.